-Birth injuries can cause permanent brain damage.
+Infant birth defects and birth injuries can cause permanent brain damage.
 Once this permanent brain damage occurs, much of the care available is supportive and palliative, with the exception of hypothermia therapy to reduce the severity of injury for hypoxic-ischemic encephalopathy (HIE).
 Hypothermia therapy should be given within the first six hours of birth.

 For any baby that has been birth-injured, the medical team must carefully monitor their health and prevent further harm from complications such as seizures, poor perfusion, imbalances of electrolytes and blood sugar, brain bleeds, respiratory problems, and infections.